awennersteen/deeprl/README.md

 The main files are `qlearn.py` where it is defined the ConvNet and the training process.

-The game/scene is defined in the file `
+The game/scene is defined in the file `flat_game/carmunk.py`, you can modify the rules of the game there.

 ## Installing